Niterói circus fire: Perpetrators

+On October 24, 1962, Dequinha was sentenced to sixteen years in prison and another six years of hospitalization in a judicial asylum, as a security measure.
+Eleven years later, on January 31, 1973, he escaped from Vieira Ferreira Neto Penitentiary in Niteroi and was found dead with 13 shots at the top of Boa Vista hill in the same city.
+The perpetrator of that crime was never identified.

+Walter Rosa dos Santos received 16 years' imprisonment and another year in an agricultural colony.
+Finally, Jose dos Santos was sentenced to 14 years in prison, and another 2 years in an agricultural colony.

 Aftermath

 Three days of mourning were declared along with a state of calamity for the area.
 Brazilian President João Goulart inspected the scene of the fire and authorized federal aid for the victims.
 The owner of the circus also hoped to organize benefit performances for families of victims.